 Discover it Cash Back

 This card functions similarly to the popular Chase Freedom Flex in that it earns 5% back on your first $1,500 in purchases at rotating quarterly categories (upon enrollment).
-The current 2022 Q2 categories are gas stations and Target.
+The current 2023 Q1 categories are grocery stores, drug stores and select streaming services.

 If you max out the $1,500 bonus category each quarter, you’ll earn $300 on the year, though Discover will match the cash back you earn in your first year (so that’s $600 back).
 After that, the card earns 1% on all other purchases.